 To ensure reasonableness and affordability, available funds for bonus payments under the Plan are to be determined as a percentage of EBIT of the Company.
 The actual percentage may vary from year to year as recommend by the CEO and approved by the Committee.
+For Fiscal Year 2008, 1.2% of the Company's earnings before interest and taxes ("EBIT") will fund the corporate bonus pool.

-Participants must be employed at fiscal year-end to be eligible for any bonus award.
-Awards may be adjusted for partial year participation for participants who enter the program during a fiscal year.
+Participants must be employed on March 31, 2008 to be eligible for any bonus award.
+Awards may be adjusted for participation for participants who enter the program after April 1, 2007.